ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 | UI | Netlify | Deploy frontend through Github.
 Creates an accessible URL in the browser.
 | Web server | Render | Deploy backend web server through Github.
 Can respond to HTTP requests from our deployed frontend.
 | Database | Neon | Deploy PostgreSQL database to Neon.
 Connects to Render web server to respond to SQL queries.

 ---

+## Why do we deploy our code to the internet?

+Deploying your application remotely makes your app accessible via a URL on the internet, not just your computer.

+There are many deployment tools out there (like Heroku, DigitalOcean, and AWS) but we are using these ones because they are free to use.
+Let's get started!

+---